 The total length of the CZ 100 pistol is 177 mm.
-The barrel length is 95 mm and the weapon weighs only 645 grams (22 and a half oz).
-The height is 130 mm (5 inches) and the weapon is 32 mm (1 and quarter inches) wide.
+The barrel length is 95 mm, and the weapon weighs only 645 grams (22 and a half oz).
+The height is 130 mm (5 inches), and the gun is 32 mm (1 and quarter inches) wide.
 Apart from the automatic firing pin safety, this pistol does not have any other safety systems.
-The frame is made of synthetic material and the weapon has a steel slide.
-There is rail at the front at the bottom of the frame.
+The frame is made of synthetic material, and the weapon has a steel slide.
+There is a rail at the front at the bottom of the frame.
 Various devices can be secured in this, such as a torch or a laser.

 Model CZ 101

 In 2000, CZ introduced the model CZ 101.
 This is the double-action model of the CZ 100.
-The CZ 101 has a cartridge indicator, an automatic firing pin safety and a combined slide catch/uncocking lever on the left of the frame.
-This latest model has a magazine for 7 cartridges.
+The CZ 101 has a cartridge indicator, an automatic firing pin safety, and a combined slide catch/uncocking lever on the left of the frame.
+This latest model has a magazine for seven cartridges.